trangnguyen2906/Python-Marketing-RFM-Analysis-in-E-commerce/README.md

 A **global e-commerce company** faced challenges in **targeting customer segments effectively**.
 The Marketing team wanted to reward loyal customers and identify those with high potential.
 However, customer segmentation was still done **manually in Excel**, which was **time-consuming** and **insufficient** for **large-scale strategy**.

-To solve this, I developed a RFM (Recency – Frequency – Monetary) analysis using Python.
-The solution empowers the Marketing team to launch **data-driven, personalized campaigns, prioritize high-value users, and improve retention.**

 ### Objective:
 ### 📖 What is this project about?
 What Business Question will it solve?